winstond/hind_plover_dictionary/Documentation/TheoryDocumentation.md

 Right Hand Side for the base consonant sounds (i.e. the consonants in the alphabet only)

 Notes:
-- Remember that this theory is typically [non-greedy](#greedy-or-non-greedy).
-Therefore, when the base consonants appear mid-word, they will typically start the next syllable stroke and therefore will use the [Left Hand Side rules](#left-hand-side-base-consonants).
-Another way to think about this is that these will typically be end of word strokes.
 - Aspirated characters _may_ be split mid word.
 See notes.
 - Not all consonants have a right hand side stroke.
 As words with required right hand side consonant strokes are added, these rules will be updated to include them.